 3. Hootsuite – This online social media scheduling tool is a god-send for time-pressed small business owners like myself!
 You can manage up to 5 different social profiles for free.
 But the Pro version only runs $8.99 a month, and with that you can manage up to 100 different social profiles.
 This comes in handy if you belong to a few LinkedIn groups, and you also want to post to Facebook, Twitter or Google+.
 You get some enhanced analytics reports so you can keep track of how your social media posts are being received.
 (I’m an affiliate for Hootsuite too, because I really like their service!)

 4. Facebook Scheduler – If you want to schedule a post, link or image to your Facebook page, you can do it directly on your page.
-Simply type in the information you want to post, add any link or image (if needed), and click on the tiny clock icon that appears in the lower left-hand corner of the status update window.
+Simply type in the information you want to post, add any link or image (if needed), and click on the tiny triangle that appears to the left of the “Post” button that appears in the lower right-hand corner of the status update window.
 You then set the date and time, and you can review the post in your Activity Log.
 In the past, if you made a mistake, you’d have to delete the post and start over.
 But Facebook got smart and now gives you an option to edit the scheduled post from your Activity Log. (see below)

 FYI – if you want to schedule to your Facebook personal profile, you can’t do it in Facebook.
 But you can with Hootsuite!

 5. ManageFlitter.com – Are you having trouble keeping up with your Twitter feed because you’re following too many people?
 Here’s a tool to help you get your account back in shape.
 You can see at a glance which Twitter users are not following you back, which have no profile image, are non-English or inactive.
 You can choose to unfollow any of these accounts.
 It also shows you which Twitter users may be spam accounts, and which users are talkactive/inactive or have low/high influence.